 Employment at the Embassy is determined by an open, merit-based selection process.
 Anyone who is 18 years or older may apply for a position at the Embassy regardless of current citizenship, place of residence, visa or work authorisation status.
 However, to be eligible for selection, all candidates must satisfy the essential selection criteria and meet any security clearance requirements.
 A Selection Advisory Committee will recommend a merit ranking of all interviewed eligible candidates, regardless of current work authorisation status.

-To work at the Embassy, it is a requirement under United States law that you must be either a United States citizen or a United States lawful permanent resident ("Green Card" holder), hold a valid dependant visa with current Employment Authorisation or hold an ‘A’ class visa of your own.
+To work at the Embassy, it is a requirement under United States law that you must be either a United States citizen or a United States lawful permanent resident ("Green Card" holder), hold a valid dependant visa with current Employment Authorisation or be issued an ‘A’ class visa based upon your employment at the Embassy.

-Under United States laws, an 'A' visa takes precedence over all other visa classes, including 'E', 'F', 'J' and ‘L’, except 'G' class visas.
-If one member of a family adjusts status to an 'A' class visa by taking up an offer of employment at the Embassy and obtaining their own 'A' class visa, all family members must also be issued or change to 'A' visas, even if they have another valid US visa.
+Under United States laws, an 'A' visa takes precedence over all other visa classes (including 'E', 'F', 'J' and ‘L’) except 'G' visas.
+If you are issued an 'A' visa by taking up an offer of employment at the Embassy all your family members must also be issued or change to 'A' visas, even if they have another valid US visa.

 If you do not have an 'A' visa, but are eligible to apply for one on the basis of an offer of employment from the Embassy, the Embassy will provide information on applying for the ‘A’ visa after the offer of employment is made.
 If your visa application is denied by a United States consular officer or withdrawn by US authorities, the offer of employment is void.
 Please note that principal 'A' class visa holders are not permitted to work outside the embassy (including paid or unpaid work).